Dividend Increases: 3 Stocks With Rising Payouts

 That's partly because regular dividend increases lift the yield on an investor's original cost basis.
 Stick around long enough, and the modest yield you received on your initial investment can hit double digits one day.

 The S&P 500 Dividend Aristocrats, which are among the best dividend stocks to buy for reliable dividend growth, are a good place to start if you're interested in sussing out such dividend stalwarts.
 But that doesn't mean you can't find other index components bucking the trend of slower dividend growth.
-These seven stocks are great examples of that.
+These three stocks are great examples of that.

 Stocks with fast-rising dividend payouts